opynfinance/GammaProtocol/docs/contracts-documentation/pricers/CompoundPricer.md

 - `_underlying`: underlying asset for this cToken

-- `_underlyingPricer`: pricer for cToken's underlying

 - `_oracle`: Opyn Oracle contract address

 ### Function `getPrice() → uint256 external`

 get the live price for the asset

-overrides the getPrice function in OpynPricerInterface

 #### Return Values: